 He is a patient teacher when it comes to computers because he can download and install almost any application at lightning speed.
 I move ponderously, watchful about privacy and security issues.

 In the original game, ladders were fewer than snakes indicating that the path of goodness was more arduous.
-Snakes were plentiful, showing that our life-path was replete with bad elements.
+Snakes were plentiful, showing that our life path was replete with bad elements.

 When the Brits took it to England it became popular as Snakes and Ladders and also acquired Victorian connotations.
-Generally every player tries their best to roll the die so that they can race quickly from 0-100 on the 8 x 8 square, red and yellow gridded board which originally had 12 snakes and 5 ladders.
+Generally, every player tries their best to roll the dice so that they can race quickly from 0-100 on the 8 x 8 square, red and yellow gridded board which originally had 12 snakes and 5 ladders.
 Children love it because they think of it as a game of luck but still try hard to roll the right number on the die.
 They are jubilant, shimmying up the ladders and tiptoeing silently by the snakes.
 But invariably squeals of disappointment erupt when the snakes swallow their tokens.
 They also learn that the ladders are not straddling the squares so they have to pay close attention to which square the leg of the ladder touches.

 This game of probability is not simplistic but embedded in the game is the innate duality of life.
 The strong ladders sooner or later balance out the surreptitious serpents.
 I think of the sinuous snakes as unavoidable incumbrances in our spiritual growth.
-They remind me of irrational behaviors by people who interrupt conversations, spill vitriol on social media, or who blatantly scoff at social distancing even though people are dying of COVID-19.
+They remind me of irrational behaviors by people who interrupt conversations, spill vitriol on social media, or blatantly scoff at social distancing even though people are dying of COVID-19.

 The worst snakes are strategically positioned on the 99th square.
 Many human interactions, especially in these gloomy times of the pandemic, remind me of the energy of the 99th square.
-When I look at all the anger, anguish and frustration of health care workers facing increasing patient loads and vanishing global supply chains, I am alarmed.
+When I look at all the anger, anguish, and frustration of health care workers facing increasing patient loads and vanishing global supply chains, I am alarmed.
 Our failings have culminated in a humongous COVID -19 serpent poised on the 99th square to swallow frail humanity.
-I wonder if this is an important life lesson teaching us that if we hold tight to the five ladders of virtue and not take life on this planet for granted, we might survive.
+I wonder if this is an important life lesson teaching us that if we hold tight to the five ladders of virtue and do not take life on this planet for granted, we might survive.
 Now that we are all stuck on the 99th square, let’s look inward and try to reinvent better habits.
-This may be our last chance to roll the die.
+This may be our last chance to roll the dice.

-Monita Soni grew up in Mumbai, India and works as a pathologist in Decatur Alabama.
-She is well known for her creative nonfiction and poetry pieces inspired by family, faith, food, home and art.
+Monita Soni grew up in Mumbai, India, and works as a pathologist in Decatur Alabama.
+She is well known for her creative nonfiction and poetry pieces inspired by family, faith, food, home, and art.
 She has written two books: My Light Reflections and Flow through my Heart.
 She is a regular contributor to NPR’s Sundial Writers Corner.
 She drew the featured image as a symbol of her love for her father.